aradbm/OOP_22/README.md

 #### How to use the project
 First, clone the git repository and open it as a project in your IDE.
 Than, use the tests we created OR create new GroupAdmin, and ConcreteMembers and see how the GroupAdmin as the sender, updates his ConcreteMembers as the Members when we change the UndoableStringBuilder.

+#### Tests
+In the task we are using assertEquals mainly to check if the changes are going as planned, while also using JvmUtilites class to check the heap size of the objects to check that we indeed changed the GroupAdmin or the ConcreteMember.
+For example, after adding 4 Concrete Members in the GroupAdmin test, and than adding another Concrete memeber that already exists, we can see in the heap size and number of items in the linked list, that the member did not add twice and the GroupAdmin stayed the same.